AntonioCruzCC/visualg-transpiler/README.md

-# A transpiler that transpile VisuALG code into Javascript (hopefully)
+# A transpiler that transpile VisuAlg code into Javascript (hopefully)